Interested in Sterile Processing?

 First impressions are important, so be sure you are on top of your game.
 Prior to an interview you should research your potential employer, practice some basic interview questions, and update your resume.
-It may also be helpful to print your resume on quality stationary of an off-white color.
-Finally, be sure to follow up your interview with a thank you card, a simply gesture like this will leave a lasting impression and keep your name fresh in your interviewer’s mind.
+It may also be helpful to print your resume on quality stationery of an off-white color.
+Finally, be sure to follow up your interview with a thank you card, a simple gesture like this will leave a lasting impression and keep your name fresh in your interviewer’s mind.

 Don’t give up

 Probably the most important of all, don’t give up!
 Persistence is key.
 Apply for several positions, if you don’t land one, then learn from it.
-What could you do different?
+What could you do differently?
 How can you position yourself at the top of the candidate list?
 Use your resources, network with others, and stay positive.